NASA Additive Manufacturing | 3D Printing Aerospace | Aurora Flight Sciences

-Aerospace industry is one of the most exciting fields of the development of Additive Manufacturing (I.e. 3D Printing).
+The aerospace industry is one of the most exciting fields of the development of Additive Manufacturing (I.e. 3D Printing).
 This sector accounts for almost 20 % of the overall Additive Manufacturing business today, according to the Wohler survey.
 Light weight and high strength materials are probably recommended in aerospace applications.
-Additive Manufacturing’s value relies on reduced prices, improved production efficiency and an rise in a range of items to meet customer needs.
+Additive Manufacturing’s value relies on reducing prices, improved production efficiency and a rise in a range of items to meet customer needs.
 Additive Manufacturing is a major technology that enables complex structured products to be designed and manufactured that have improved mechanical strength and weight at lower cost as well as less least lead time.
 In order to produce limited volume, the aerospace industry substituted traditional moulding and machining techniques with 3D print technology.
 Additive Manufacturing provides low-cost design and fabrication on a limited production volume.

 BAE Aerospace 3D Printing

 Around 20 years ago, the aerospace industry proposed Additive Manufacturing.
 The primary application for 3D printing was prototyping, design and development of jigs, fixtures and tools.
-In addition, 3D Printing is used in on-demand situation to manufacture spare components.
+In addition, 3D Printing is used in an on-demand situation to manufacture spare components.
 The opportunity to manufacture on-demand substitute parts lowers the costs for the development of products that will never be purchased when modern equipment is redundant and therefore saves inventory in the factory.
 For reference, 3D printing window breather pipes are currently used by BAE Systems in jetliner aircrafts.
 The cost of such pipes is 40 % lower than that of the injection moulding pipes developed and manufactured as needed.

 Aurora Flight Sciences & Piper Aircraft & Lepron in 3D Printing Technologies